 With an incredible 16 studio albums, Kenny Chesney is one of the most prolific country superstars still at the top of his game.
 And when you pore over the track listing of any Chesney record, it's no wonder that he is one of few artists in any genre who can sell out football stadiums.

-Amazingly, the East Tennessee native already has two greatest hits albums under his belt, and he's already due for a third.
-When great songs like "The Tin Man," "She Thinks My Tractor's Sexy," "Summertime," "Big Star," "Beer In Mexico," "Boston," "Pirate Flag," "Living In Fast Forward," "Fall In Love," "Grandpa Told Me So," "From Hillbilly Hell To Honky Tonk Heaven," "Guitars and Tiki Bars," "Christmas In Dixie" and "California" don't make the list, you know there's a lot to choose from.
+Amazingly, the East Tennessee native, currently on his Here and Now Tour, already has two greatest hits albums under his belt, and he's already due for a third.
+When great songs like "The Tin Man," "She Thinks My Tractor's Sexy," "Summertime," "Big Star," "Beer In Mexico," "Boston," "Pirate Flag," "Living In Fast Forward," "Fall In Love," "Grandpa Told Me So," "From Hillbilly Hell To Honky Tonk Heaven" and "Guitars and Tiki Bars" don't make the list, you know there's a lot to choose from.

 The self professed "island boy" who loves living in paradise also does a great job of singing great "life lesson" tunes.
 Let's take a look at the top 10 Kenny Chesney songs.

 "All the Pretty Girls" was an immediate hit and fan favorite.
 Buoyed by an infectious chorus and Chesney's fantastic ability to capture the whimsy of American youth, the song hit No. 1 on the chart.
 Cosmic Hallelujah features plenty of hits, including "Setting The World On Fire" featuring Pink, but "All The Pretty Girls" stands out as a rock n' roll revival tune that will keep crowds singing along for years to come.